Christian Bethancourt: Milwaukee Brewers

 On January 8, 2018, Bethancourt signed a minor league deal with the Milwaukee Brewers.
-He was assigned to the team's Triple-A affiliate, the Colorado Springs Sky Sox, for the 2018 season.
-On July 11, 2018, he played in the Triple-A All-Star Game.
-Bethancourt elected free agency on November 2, 2018.
+He was assigned to the team's Triple-A affiliate, the Colorado Springs Sky Sox, for the season.
+On July 11, he played in the Triple-A All-Star Game.
+Bethancourt elected free agency after the year on November 2.

 NC Dinos

 On December 12, 2018, Bethancourt signed a one-year, $1 million deal with the NC Dinos of the KBO League.
 He was waived on July 3, 2019.

 Philadelphia Phillies

-On January 7, 2020, Bethancourt signed a minor league deal with the Philadelphia Phillies.
-He became a free agent during the offseason, then re-signed with the Phillies on a minor league contract.
+On January 7, 2020, Bethancourt signed a minor league contract with the Philadelphia Phillies organization.
+He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
+Bethancourt became a free agent on November 2.

+On January 4, 2021, Bethancourt re-signed with the Phillies on a new minor league contract.
 Bethancourt joined the Phillies' minor league camp during spring training.
-On March 28, 2021, the Phillies released him.
+On March 28, he was released by the Phillies.

 Pittsburgh Pirates

 On May 1, 2021, Bethancourt signed a minor league contract with the Pittsburgh Pirates organization.
+In 92 games for the Triple–A Indianapolis Indians, he batted .281/.339/.468 with 14 home runs and 60 RBI.
+Bethancourt elected free agency following the season on November 7.